Guy Davis (musician): Music

 For the past two decades, Davis has concentrated on writing, recording, and performing music.
-In the fall of 1995, he released his Red House records debut Stomp Down Rider, an album of a stunning live performance.
+In late 1995, he released his Red House records debut Stomp Down Rider, a live album.
 The album made top lists all over the country, including in the Boston Globe and Pulse magazine.

 Davis's next album, Call Down the Thunder paid tribute to the blues masters but revealed more of his powerful originals.
 It too was named a top ten album of the year in the Boston Globe and Pulse.
-Acoustic Guitar said it was one of the “thirty essential CDs from a new generation of performers”.
+Acoustic Guitar said it was one of the "thirty essential CDs from a new generation of performers".

 Davis' third Red House disc, You Don't Know My Mind which includes backing vocals by Olu Dara, explodes with passion and rhythm, and displays Davis' breadth as a composer and powerhouse performer.
-It was chosen as ‘Blues Album of the Year’ by the Association For Independent Music (formerly NAIRD).
+It was chosen as 'Blues Album of the Year' by the Association For Independent Music (formerly NAIRD).
 The San Francisco Chronicle gave the CD four stars, adding, "Davis' tough, timeless vocals blow through your brain like a Mississippi dust devil."

 Charles M. Young summed up Davis's take on the blues writing in Playboy magazine: "Davis reminds you that the blues started as dance music.
 This is blues made for humming along, stomping your foot, feeling righteous in the face of oppression and expressing gratitude to your baby for greasing your skillet."

 Davis's fourth album was Butt Naked Free, the first of his albums to have been produced by John Platania, former guitarist for Van Morrison.
-In addition to Platania on electric guitar, it includes musician friends such as Levon Helm (The Band), multi-instrumentalist, Tommy “T-Bone” Wolk (Hall & Oates; Carly Simon, ‘Saturday Night Live’ Band, drummer Gary Burke (Joe Jackson), and acoustic bassist, Mark Murphy (Walt Michael & Co., Vanaver Caravan).
-The musicians all performed “Waitin’ On the Cards to Fall” from this album on the Conan O'Brien show.
+In addition to Platania on electric guitar, it includes musician friends such as Levon Helm, multi-instrumentalist, Tommy "T-Bone" Wolk; Carly Simon, 'Saturday Night Live' Band, drummer Gary Burke, and acoustic bassist, Mark Murphy.
+The musicians all performed "Waitin' On the Cards to Fall" from this album on the Conan O'Brien show.

-Of the fifth album, Give In Kind, music critic Dave Marsh wrote, “Davis never loses sight of the blues as good time music, the original forum for dancing on top of one's sorrows.
-Joy made more exquisite, of course, by the sorrow from which it springs.”
+Of the fifth album, Give in Kind, music critic Dave Marsh wrote, "Davis never loses sight of the blues as good time music, the original forum for dancing on top of one's sorrows.
+Joy made more exquisite, of course, by the sorrow from which it springs."

 Ian Anderson, founder and lead singer of Jethro Tull liked the album and invited Davis to open for them during the summer of 2003.
-He wrote in his invitation, “Folk Blues (Sonny Terry, J.B.
+He wrote in his invitation, "Folk Blues (Sonny Terry, J.B.
 Lenoir) is where I started.
-Hearing Guy is like coming home again.”
+Hearing Guy is like coming home again."